 Emissions estimates for heavy metals are published annually in the National Atmospheric Emissions Inventory (NAEI).
+The latest available inventory year is 2009, details of which are given in Murrells et al., 2011.
+To calculate area source emission grids for 2010, emissions projections from the NAEI (Wagner pers. comm.
+2011) have been used for each source code-activity code combination to scale 2009 emissions forwards to 2010.
+The emissions projections are based on DECC's UEP38 energy projections (DECC, 2009).
+The 2010 area source emissions have then been mapped using the same distribution grids as for the 2009 maps (Tsagatakis et al., 2011).

-The latest available inventory year is 2008, details of which are given in Murrells et al., 2010.
-Projections of emissions estimates for 2010, 2015 and 2020 have been derived from the 2008 NAEI estimates using the Updated Energy Projections (UEP 38) provided by the Department of Energy and Climate Change (DECC).
-The emissions estimates for 2008, 2010, 2015 and 2020 by SNAP code are shown in Figure 2.1, Figure 2.2 and Figure 2.3 for As, Cd and Ni respectively.
+Emissions estimates for 2009, 2010, 2015, 2020 and 2025 by SNAP code are shown in Figure 2.1, Figure 2.2 and Figure 2.3 for As, Cd and Ni respectively.
 Values for intermediate years have been interpolated in these figures.

-Point source emissions (the top two categories in Figure 2.1 to Figure 2.3) are emissions of a known amount from a known location, such as power stations.
+Point source emissions (the top two categories in Figure 2.1 to Figure 2.3) are emissions of a known quantity from a known location, such as power stations.
 Area source emissions (the remaining categories in Figure 2.1 to Figure 2.3) are 'diffuse emissions' from many unspecified locations, such as the emissions from domestic heating.

-Figure 2.1 shows that only a small, gradual reduction in As emissions is forecast over the period 2008-2020.
+Figure 2.1 shows that a small, gradual reduction in As emissions is forecast over the period 2009-2025.
 In all years, SNAP code 3: Combustion in Industry, accounts for over 70% of total emissions.
-Emissions of arsenic are primarily from the combustion of solid fuel. and as such, the majority of emissions are estimated to be from the burning of wood treated with copper chromium arsenate.
+Emissions of arsenic are primarily from the combustion of solid fuel, and as such, the majority of emissions are estimated to be from the burning of wood treated with copper chromium arsenate.
 There are no reliable estimates of the extent of this activity, and since the emission factor for this source is also very uncertain, the total emission estimate for this source is highly uncertain.
 Point sources are also a significant source of As emissions in the UK.